0xMonk by Virtuals (MONK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 0xMonk by Virtuals Historical Price

-According to the latest data gathered on 0xMonk by Virtuals live price page, the current price of 0xMonk by Virtuals is 0.00237673USD.
-The circulating supply of 0xMonk by Virtuals(MONK) is 1.00B MONK , giving it a market capitalization of $2.38M.
+According to the latest data gathered on 0xMonk by Virtuals live price page, the current price of 0xMonk by Virtuals is 0.00192495USD.
+The circulating supply of 0xMonk by Virtuals(MONK) is 1.00B MONK , giving it a market capitalization of $1.92M.

 The 0xMonk by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MONK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.